Amr2054/Arrow-s-Quest/README.md

 15 Red Balloons Aligned next to each other moving with constant speed.
 **Level 2 :**
 20 Arrow.
-15 Random Balloon including 3 yellow balloons moving with irregular speed and acceleration.
+15 Random Balloons including 3 yellow balloons moving with irregular speed and acceleration.
  **Win / Lose :**
  Win : When player succeed in popping 15 balloons without running out of arrows after winning level 1 & 2 you will have level 1 & 2 Score and the total score.
  Lose : When player run out of arrows before popping all of the balloons offering the player to retry the game.